RubD/Giotto_site/README.md

 # OLD Giotto webiste

-This is the repository for the old Giotto website.
-Please use the new website www.giottosuite.com
+This is the repository for the original Giotto website that was released together with the Genome Biology paper (Dries et al, 2021).
+Please use the new website www.giottosuite.com when working with recent versions of Giotto.

 <!-- badges: start -->